ccims/ccims-frontend/README.md

 | Apollo GraphQL Client Setup | [GraphQLModule](src/app/graphql.module.ts) |
 | Type Definitions for Data from Backend <br /> Helper Objects for Queries & Mutations <br /> All of this is *output of code generator* | [generated](src/generated)

+## Documentation generation
+The documentation is generated with [Compodoc](https://github.com/compodoc/compodoc).
+Run `npm run compodoc`for a documentation server.
+Navigate to `http://localhost:6060/`.
+The documentation will automatically reload if you change any of the source files.
+The configuration for the documentation is managed in [tsconfig.doc.json](tsconfig.doc.json).

 ## Codegeneration from .graphql files
 The app uses GraphQL instead of REST to communicate with the backend.
 The graphql files are in the [data folder](src/app/data) and subdivided by entities they pertain to e.g. [label](src/app/data/label/label.graphql) <br />